littlegreenfairy/ScaleAndSmearing/README.md

 analysis.ApplyCorrectionsVsPtandRun();

-Validate the projections running
+Validate the scale corrections running

+.x FitProjectionMCAll.C (fits Monte-Carlo on diagonal and off-diagonal categories) .x FitDataAll
-.x FitDataPostCorr.C
+.x FitDataPostcorrDiag.C
-.x FitDataPostCorrDiag.C
+.x FitDataPostcorr.C

 This last macro also creates an histograms with smearing corrections and saves in a .root file

 Apply the corrections by running

-analysis.ApplySmearingCorrections()
+analysis_mc.ApplySmearingCorrections()

-Then fit again the invariant mass vs pt and run number in all categories and for each bin plot scale and smearing vs Run number
+Then fit again the invariant mass vs pt in all categories and for each bin plot smearing vs Run number using

+.x ValidateSmearingCorrections.C